Yamaha XSR155: Bikes We’d Like To See In India

 Since it’s based on the already-existing Yamaha R15 V3.0, it would be even easier for Yamaha to manufacture in India with part sharing.
 Sure, the brand could compromise on certain aspects and might replace the aluminium swingarm with a box-section unit and the inverted front fork with a traditional one, as it did with the Yamaha MT-15.
 Even then, it would make a compelling proposition as these measures would only make it more affordable.

 How much is it likely to cost in India?

 Back in Thailand, the price difference between the faired R15 and the retro XSR155 is an equivalent of Rs 14,281, with the latter being more affordable.
-Expect a similar delta for the Indian market too, and with that in mind, the India-spec Yamaha XSR155 could cost around Rs 1.32 lakh (ex-showroom).
-At this pricing, it would undercut the Yamaha MT-15 by around Rs 6,200 and go squarely against the Royal Enfield Bullet 350 ES, priced at Rs 1,39,948 (ex-showroom Delhi).
+Expect the delta to be slightly smaller for the Indian market, and with that in mind, the India-spec Yamaha XSR155 could cost around Rs 1.42 lakh (ex-showroom).
+At this pricing, it would be dearer than the Yamaha MT-15 by around Rs 4,000 and go squarely against the Royal Enfield Bullet 350 ES, priced at Rs 1,39,948 (ex-showroom Delhi).